th3-v3ng34nc3/sandman-osint/README.md

 - **Permutation engine** — generates 50+ username, email, and domain variants from a single input
 - **60+ platform username checker** — GitHub, Reddit, Twitter, LinkedIn, Steam, Keybase, and more — checked in parallel
 - **Real-time dashboard** — findings stream in via SSE as they are discovered
-- **AI analysis** — Claude summarises all findings, assigns a 0–100 risk score, and identifies cross-source connections
+- **AI analysis** — Claude or Gemini summarises all findings, assigns a 0–100 risk score, and identifies cross-source connections
 - **Tor support** — optionally routes requests through Tor and searches `.onion` indexes (Ahmia)
 - **JSON export** — one-click download of the full structured result
 - **Page recovery** — URL hash preserves the query ID; reloading reconnects to cached results